minvws/nl-covid19-coronacheck-app-coordination/docs/App Configs.md

 This document provides an overview of the configuration values that the CoronaCheck apps use.

+NOTE: Most of these configuration values have only been used up to the 4.x releases of the app.
+In release 5.0, we introduced an archive mode and adding new certificates is no longer possible.
+This makes most of the config values here obsolete, but we keep the documentation in case the code will be used in the future.

 ## Holder app

 Setting | Example | Description | Apps | Web | Depre<br/>cated?